JSON RPC

 To use the geth console with ClishaChain:

-2. Specify which APIs to enable using the --rpc-http-api or --Xrpc-ipc-api option.
+2. Specify which APIs to enable using the --rpc-http-apiarrow-up-right or --Xrpc-ipc-api option.

 3. Start the geth console specifying the JSON-RPC endpoint: